petslane/node-red-contrib-milight/README.md

 # node-red-contrib-milight-2

-A Node Red nodes to control all bulb types Milight LED bulbs and OEM equivalents such as Rocket LED, Limitless LED Applamp, Easybulb, s'luce, iLight, iBulb, and Kreuzer.
+A Node Red node to control all bulb types Milight LED bulbs and OEM equivalents such as Rocket LED, Limitless LED Applamp, Easybulb, s'luce, iLight, iBulb, and Kreuzer.

 This project is a fork of [stephenkeep/node-red-contrib-milight](https://github.com/stephenkeep/node-red-contrib-milight).
 I decided to spawn my fork as a new package as the author of the parent project is not replying to e-mails and pending issues since months.